 Another 30 words (2 lines of text) are included under the topic Early Pauncefithay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pauncefithay family to the New World and Oceana
+Migration of the Pauncefithay family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Pauncefithay or a variant listed above: John Pauncefoot who landed in North America in 1750.